-- 6. Align the slot in the nozzle with the tab in the airless air cap.
-Make sure to line up the holes for the electrode. - 7.
-Insert the electrode though the nozzle and air cap making sure the short leg of the electrode is inserted into the second hole in the back of the nozzle. - 8.
-Make sure the airless air cap rests in the groove in the bottom of the retaining ring and that it rotates freely. - 9.
-Screw the retaining ring and airless air cap assembly onto the extension.
-Hold the airless cap in the desired position and tighten the retaining ring until it is snug.
+- 6. Align the slot in the nozzle with the tab in the airless cap.
+Make sure to line up the holes for the electrode (7). - 7.
+Insert the electrode though the nozzle and airless cap making sure the short leg of the electrode is inserted into the second hole in the back of the nozzle. - 8.
+Make sure the airless cap rests in the groove in the bottom of the retaining ring and that it rotates freely. - 9.
+Screw the retaining ring and cap assembly onto the extension.
+Hold the cap in the desired position and tighten the retaining ring until it is snug.

-NOTE: The airless air cap screws into the retaining ring and rests in a groove in the ring that lets it rotate freely.
+NOTE: The cap screws into the retaining ring and rests in a groove in the ring that lets it rotate freely.
 Do not overtighten the cap.